 View Attachment 1 of the Application Information Packet for a list of additional funding resources for energy-related projects.

 - Consultant/contractor service fees (e.g., for content expertise, marketing, and/or technology)

 - Training and educational materials or related expenses

 - Project supplies

-- Promotional items - these items should not comprise more than $1,000 of the proposed grant budget.
-Promotional items include give-aways” such as refillable water bottles, t-shirts, bags, etc., and incentives or awards such as prizes, gift cards, refreshments, etc.
+- Promotional items including "give-aways" such as refillable water bottles, t-shirts, bags, etc., and incentives or awards such as prizes, gift cards, refreshments, etc.

-- Reimbursement for a project underway or completed is ineligible.
-Efforts to be funded by the grant should not start until after grant recipients are announced in mid-January.
-Planning steps can occur beforehand.
+- Reimbursement for a project underway or already completed.
+Efforts to be funded by the grant should not start until after the virtual grant announcement event in mid-July.